You can complain about a bailiff if you think they’ve broken the rules, for example if they:

 Who you need to complain to depends on whether the bailiff’s a:

-- private bailiff who works for a private company, ie a certificated enforcement agent or high court enforcement officer
+- private bailiff who works for a private company - either a certificated enforcement agent or a high court enforcement officer

 - county or family court bailiff, or a civilian enforcement officer who works directly for the court

 Complain about a private bailiff